The boundary value problem for Yang--Mills--Higgs fields: The alpha -YMH functional

 \section{The \texorpdfstring{$\alpha$}{alpha}-YMH functional}

-We first show in~\autoref{sec:PS} that $\mathcal{L}_\alpha$ satisfies the Palais--Smale condition so that there exist critical points of $\mathcal{L}_\alpha$ which solve the Euler--Lagrange equation of $\mathcal{L}_\alpha$ weakly.
-To improve the regularity of the weak solution, we generalize a classical regularity result for coupled systems in~\autoref{sec:couple-regularity} and then rewrite the weak solution into strong form, from which the smoothness of the solution when $\alpha>1$ follows from classical elliptic estimate (up to the boundary) and bootstrap as sketched in~\autoref{sec:smoothness}.
+We first show in~\autoref{sec:PS} that $\mathcal{L}_\alpha$, $\alpha>1$, satisfies the Palais--Smale condition so that there exist critical points of $\mathcal{L}_\alpha$ which solve the Euler--Lagrange equation of $\mathcal{L}_\alpha$ weakly.
+To improve the regularity of the weak solution, we generalize a classical regularity result of elliptic systems to coupled elliptic systems in~\autoref{sec:couple-regularity} and then rewrite the weak solution into strong form, from which the smoothness of the solution when $\alpha>1$ follows from classical elliptic estimate (up to the boundary) and bootstrap as sketched in~\autoref{sec:smoothness}.